What We Do

 - The use of animals in entertainment

-Outreach plays a vital role in raising awareness and questioning prevailing attitudes towards non-animals.
+Outreach plays a vital role in raising awareness and questioning prevailing attitudes towards non-human animals.
 We have established a wide range of regular events and activities which provide a forum for discourse and which contribute to building a sense of community:

 - Animal Liberation Workshops throughout Austria and other European countries to give people who want to get involved in the movement practical skills and information needed for them to effectively advocate for animals.